-- (a) has obtained 75% or more of the aggregate marks in each of the prescribed Examinations at the first attempt; - (b) has not repeated any part of the programme of study except on medical or compassionate grounds acceptable to the Faculty.

-A candidate may be awarded the degree of Master of Clinical Oncology with Distinction if he has passed with Distinction in both the Part I and Part II Examinations.
+- (a) has obtained 75% or more of the aggregate marks in each of the prescribed Examinations at the first attempt; - (b) has not repeated any part of the programme of study except on medical or compassionate grounds acceptable to the Faculty. - (2) Award of the Degree with Distinction A candidate may be awarded the degree of Master of Clinical Oncology with Distinction if he has passed with Distinction in both the Part I and Part II Examinations.